 Clear your DNS cache

 If you notice, chrome opens but visit web pages stuck on the white screen, that could be solved by clearing the DNS cache.
-Here how to do
+Here is how to do

 - Click Start, type cmd in the Start menu search text box.